Ping.sg Holiday Logos

 Mother's Day 2008

 Mother’s day falls on May 11 for 2008.
 On this wonderful and meaningful day, I create this logo just for her.
-I attempt to keep things simple by coloring it in pink and adding just a single stalk of richly-detailed rosebud (you can even see the water droplets).
+I attempt to keep things simple by colouring it in pink and adding just a single stalk of richly-detailed rosebud (you can even see the water droplets).
 I really like how things turned out.

 Labor Day 2008: